xeniatay/wkrpt400-wanderable-documentation/README.md

 - `require_tree`: includes all the JS files in the specified directory, in no particular order
 - `require`: includes the specific JS file

-**JS Manifest File Hierachy**
+#### File Hierachy in JS Manifests

-Most Javascript files have dependencies.
-This means that certain libraries like e.g. `jQuery`, `Bootstrap`, etc. have to be included at the top of the manifest so that other plugins can rely on it.
-Here is a skeleton hierachy to follow when setting up a new manifest:
+Most Javascript files have dependencies, which means that they rely on code from other libraries.
+Thus, important libraries like `jQuery` and `Bootstrap` have to be included at the top of the manifest.

+Here is a general hierachy to follow when setting up a new manifest:

 1. jQuery and jQuery-rails
 2. Global libraries (bootstrap, jqueryUI, underscore)